 - to support operating expenses associated with ongoing programs or activities (e.g., camper-ships, scholarships, stipends, honoraria, retreats, etc.) or other general administrative expenses (e.g., salaries, rent, office supplies, materials, etc.).

-Organizations that have been awarded a grant should wait at least three years before submitting a new grant request.
+Organizations that have been awarded a grant must wait at least three years before being considered for new grant support.

 The Beirne B. Carter Center for Immunology Research (BCIC) at the University of Virginia was founded through the generosity of Beirne B. Carter, and the Foundation continues to support its efforts.
 The researchers in the BCIC work to provide a better understanding of hepatitis C, influenza, cancer, RSV, AIDS, and autoimmune disorders, helping find new treatments and cures.
 Research “seed funds” from the Foundation have resulted in advances in human health, as well as significant NIH funding and other grant support for researchers in the Center.
 In 2002, the Foundation made a $5,000,000 multi-year pledge toward expansion of the BCIC into new space in a new medical research facility at the University named the Carter-Harrison Research Building.